 Etiology of GSD is still elusive.
 The pathological process is the benign vascular proliferation of endothelial channels adjacent to or within bone, leading to extreme thinning of bony trabecula, osteoclast-mediated resorption, and replacement of bone with fibrous tissue.
 Tissue samples test positive for lymphatic endothelial cell markers, suggesting that GSD is a disease involving disordered lymphangiogenesis.

-Differential diagnosis includes generalized lymphatic anomaly (the major distinguishing characteristic, is the progressive osteolysis seen in GSD), acroosteolysis dominant type, multicentric carpo-tarsal osteolysis with or without nephropathy, autosomal recessive carpotarsal osteolysis, hereditary sensory and autonomic neuropathy type 2, Farber lipogranulomatosis, Torg-Winchester syndrome, idiopathic phalangeal acroosteolysis (see these terms).
+Differential diagnosis includes generalized lymphatic anomaly (the major distinguishing characteristic is the progressive osteolysis seen in GSD), acroosteolysis dominant type, multicentric carpo-tarsal osteolysis with or without nephropathy, autosomal recessive carpotarsal osteolysis, hereditary sensory and autonomic neuropathy type 2, Farber lipogranulomatosis, Torg-Winchester syndrome, and idiopathic phalangeal acro-osteolysis (see these terms).
 Other causes of osteolysis such as infection, cancer (primary or metastatic), inflammatory or endocrine disorders should also be considered.

 GSD occurs sporadically.

-Treatment of GSD include drugs (bisphosphonates and/or interferon alpha 2b, sirolimus is also being studied) to stabilize progressive disease and supportive procedures that may reduce or halt chylothorax (pleurectomy, pleurodesis, thoracentesis, and thoracic duct embolization or ligation), or may stabilize affected regions of the skeleton.
+Treatment of GSD includes drugs (bisphosphonates and/or interferon alpha 2b, sirolimus is also being studied) to stabilize progressive disease, and supportive procedures that may reduce or halt chylothorax (pleurectomy, pleurodesis, thoracentesis, and thoracic duct embolization or ligation), or may stabilize affected regions of the skeleton.
 Radiotherapy may be used in combination with these therapies, but is generally reserved for refractory or rapidly progressive disease.

 Prognosis depends on the extent and location of affected areas.
 Mild disease may remain stable for many years, while severe cases involving the craniofacial and/or thoracic areas may be fatal.
 Pulmonary involvement may herald a worsened prognosis.